-TO THE EDITOR.
-Sir,-It may not be uninteresting to some of your readers to hear how matters are progressing on the above estate, and as some of them may not be quite sure of the locality, it is as well to inform them before going further, that it extends from McPherson Street to Water's Road, including Parraween Street and Gerard Street, which run parallel with the Military Road.
-The situation is about Military Road. the best in North Sydney, and commands a fine view of Mosman's Bay and the ocean beyond on one side, and some levely peeps of Middle Harbour on the other-reminding one of views of North Wales and Scottish Scenery.
+TO THE EDITOR. -It may not be uninteresting to Sir,some of your readers to hear how matters are progressing on the above estate, and as some of them may not be quite sure of the locality, it is as well to inform them before going further, that it extends from McPherson Street to Water's Road, in-cluding Parraween Street and Gerard Street, which run parallel with the Military Road.
+The situation is about the best in North Sydney, and commands a fine view of Mosman's Bay and the ocean beyond on one side, and some lovely peeps of Middle Harbour on the othering one of views of North Wales and ing one of views of North wates and Scottish Scenery.
 On the Estate the most noticeable building at present is the neat little Wesleyan Church situated in Short Street.
-It being the only place of worship for some considerable distance, the congregation often comprises others than those strictly calling themselves Wesleyans.
+It being the only place of worship for some considerable distance, the con-gregation often comprises others than those gregation often comprises others than those strictly calling themselves Wesleyans.
 The sunday school is well attended, and a class for young men has lately been formed, which is evidently much appreciated by the number who have joined it.
 As yet there is no hall or reading room in the village, if I may so call it, but no doubt that will come as time goes on and the want of it is felt.

-For lovers of sketching, the "Mansion" on the Ranger's Estate, one of the oldest in the neighbourhood I believe, affords a nice subject-it adjoins the Parraween Estate, and is about five minutes walk from Short Street where the train stops, also the coach from Neutral Bay.
+For lovers of sketching, the "Mansion" on the Ranger's Estate, one of the oldest in the neighbourhood I believe, affords a nice subject-it adjoins the Parraween Estate, and is about five minutes walk from Short Street where the tram stops, also the coach from Neutral Bay.